SLieve/technicalgrimoire/_posts/2020-03-19-DavesMusic.md

 [**Never Surrender** by Ace Buchannon](https://acebuchannon.bandcamp.com/album/never-surrender-feat-gryff) - This is just a single, but it's so good I had to include it.
 How can you listen to this and not sing along?

 <iframe style="border: 0; width: 100%; height: 200px;" src="https://bandcamp.com/EmbeddedPlayer/album=3615868151/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="http://acebuchannon.bandcamp.com/album/never-surrender-feat-gryff">Never Surrender (feat.
 Gryff) by Ace Buchannon</a></iframe>

+[**Hades: Original Soundtrack**](https://supergiantgames.bandcamp.com/album/hades-original-soundtrack) by Darren Korb - a mixture of screaming guitar riffs and electonic waves.
+If you've played the game then you already love this soundtrack.
+If you haven't played the game, then you should!

+<iframe style="border: 0; width: 100%; height: 200px;" src="https://bandcamp.com/EmbeddedPlayer/album=3745911129/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/artwork=small/transparent=true/" seamless><a href="https://supergiantgames.bandcamp.com/album/hades-original-soundtrack">Hades: Original Soundtrack by Darren Korb</a></iframe>

 ## Remix Desserts
 Thanks to our totally reasonable and very generous copyright laws, many of my favorite remix albums have to be free.
 But I'd still recommend tipping the artist.